Proud to be a Canadian Company

 Installation Only

-Our service team will arrive and install a table that is already in location.
-This applies anytime the slate needs to be rejoined and includes a free relevel.
+Our service team will arrive, install and level a table that is already in the room location.
+This applies anytime the slate needs to be re-seamed and includes a free relevel.
 They will not carry it up or down stairs.

 Dismantle Only